 The World Gold Council's Gold Demand Trends (GDT) is the leading industry resource for data and opinion on world-wide gold demand.
 Our quarterly publication examines demand trends by sector and geography.

-This section of the report considers the main themes to have emerged in global gold demand during the first quarter of 2014.
+This section of the report considers the main themes to have emerged in global gold demand during the second quarter of 2014.